Thamizhjaisankar-git/Thamizhjaisankar-git/README.md

 Hello!
 I'm Thamizh, an efficient and dedicated web developer passionate about building scalable, intelligent and user-centric applications.
 I specialize in creating clean, responsive and impactful web solutions that solve real-world problems.
 I am currently undergoing training at Bluescope Technologies - Chennai, where I am sharpening my technical and professional skills.

-- 💻 Skilled in Frontend Development, MERN Stack, and UI/UX Designing
+- 💻 Skilled in Frontend Development, MERN Stack and UI/UX Designing
 - 🧠 Currently learning Full Stack Development with Java at Besant Technologies, Chennai
 - 🎯 My goal is to build efficient, user-focused applications that solve real-world problems
 - 🔭 Always eager to collaborate on innovative tech ideas